Why Your Last Object Lesson Failed — and How to Fix It

 Kids have a strong “duh factor.”
 They’re way more sophisticated than any other generation because of their exposure to media.
 So to do an effective object lesson means that you want to leave them wondering “how did you do that?”

-One of my all-time favorite object lessons that has been in Children’s Ministry Magazine is “The Great Separation” from Dean Stone.
+One of our all-time favorite object lessons featured on childrensministry.com is “The Great Separation” from Dean Stone.
 It takes some setup, but you’ll leave kids wondering — and thinking — about the object lesson and the truth embedded in it.
 Watch the video for setting it up.

 Looking for more teaching tips?
 Check out these ideas!